secretstartups/DevOps-Checklist/README.md

     - [ ] Based on current provider, using their best-practice technologies/methodologies
     - [ ] Everything leaves an audit trail (Services / Services / Users) which is not editable by anyone (eg: push all logs to external aws account s3 bucket, no one with delete access only write, and no overwrite allowed)
 - [ ] All services logging to a centralized logging platform, with read-only access given to engineers necessary to perform debugging/maintenance/etc
+- [ ] Secret-free codebase
-- [ ] Never have secrets in any codebases
+- [ ] Codebase contains sane default (but overrideable) values
 - [ ] Remove secrets & private data from logs / regularly audit the presence of these
 - [ ] Using a standardized log format (EG: json) for parsability in a centralized logging platform
 - [ ] Environments and services are architected based on gathered use-cases/requirements and team skill-sets not a line drawn in the sand or a hard requirement
 - [ ] Environments are as simple as they can be, using the least amount of technologies possible while still accomplishing the goal (KISS).
 Also consider the value of having consistency of dependencies across multiple services, this gives your company and team more collective experience and knowledge in one technology and will usually result in higher velocity and reliability.
     - [ ] Eg: If you’re using MySQL in many places, unless your company goal is to change this underlying technology then keep using it on new services.
 Don’t suddenly go add PostgreSQL, and then also don’t go add Oracle as well.
+    - [ ] Clear path to sunsetting use of redundant technologies
 - [ ] Secrets are managed centrally and via some automation (Eg: Vault / AWS KMS)
 - [ ] Shift-Left mentality should be implemented across SSDLC lifecycle and DevSecFinOps processes
 - [ ] All developers can access all systems even on production to monitor, maintain and debug.
 If desired, using role/group based access limits their access to only specific components/areas.